HighCapable/YukiHookAPI/docs-source/src/en/guide/move-to-new-api.md

 :::
 ::::

-## Migrate Other Features
+## Migrate More Functions Related to Hook API

-`YukiHookAPI` is a complete rewrite of the Xposed API, you can refer to [API Document](../api/home) and [Special Features](../api/special-features/reflection) to determine some functional Migration and use.
+`YukiHookAPI` is a brand new Hook API, which is fundamentally different from other Hook APIs, you can refer to [API Document](../api/home) and [Special Features](../api/special-features/reflection) to determine some functional Migration and use.